 Husband and wife chefs Patrick and Erin Feges have been serving their barbecue in pop-ups around town.
 While the smoked whole hog that Patrick has become known for falls more into the barbecue traditions of the Carolinas and Memphis, it has developed a strong following in Houston.
 Expect more of his cooking and less traditional sides such as Moroccan-spiced carrots and green papaya salad at Feges BBQ now open at Greenway Plaza.

 It’s hard to cover the wide variety of good barbecue coming out of Houston so barbecue fans shouldn’t miss the opportunity to try the food from many of these smokehouses in one place.
-The Houston Barbecue Festival, to be held at the Humble Civic Center Arena on April 21, brings together well known joints such as Pinkerton’s and Killen’s and mom- and-pop shops like Gerardo’s, which festival co-founder and Chronicle barbecue columnist J.C.
+In the past, The Houston Barbecue Festival, has been known to bring together well known joints such as Pinkerton’s and Killen’s and mom- and-pop shops like Gerardo’s, which festival co-founder and Chronicle barbecue columnist J.C.
 Reid praises for its authentic Mexican barbacoa.
-You can also expect Truth BBQ from Brenham, which will soon open a Houston outpost, Victorian’s Barbecue, a newish Heights barbecue trailer, and Harlem Road Texas BBQ, chef Ara Malekian’s new brick and mortar BBQ joint in Richmond.
-For tickets and a full list of participants, go here.
+The 2021 event details have not been released yet, but there are teasers out promoting an event this fall.
+You can stay tuned on festival details here.

 For more Houston barbecue, check out our 19 Awesome BBQ Spots in Houston list.